pomerium/pomerium/docs/docs/client.md

 ## TCP Client Software

-You can connect to this route with either the Pomerium CLI or Pomerium Desktop cient.
+You can connect to this route with either the Pomerium CLI or Pomerium Desktop client.

 ::::: tabs